jaytimm/corpuslingr/README.md

 The main function of this library is to enable complex search of an annotated corpus akin to search functionality made available via `RegexpParser` in Python's Natural Language Toolkit (NLTK).
 While regex-based, search syntax has been simplified, and modeled after the more intuitive syntax used in the online BYU suite of corpora.

 Summary functions allow users to aggregate search results by text & token frequency, view search results in context (kwic), and create word embeddings/co-occurrence vectors for each search term.
-Functions allow users to specify how search results are aggregated.
+Functions also allow users to specify how search results are aggregated.
 Importantly, search and aggregation functions can be easily applied to multiple (ie, any number of) search queries.

 The collection of functions presented here is ideal for usage-based linguists and digital humanists interested in fine-grained search of moderately-sized corpora.